Lemon Drop Shot Recipe

 Lemon drops shots from above

-You can definitely prepare your lemon juice and simple syrup ahead of time and you can even mix all the liquid together in advance and keep it in the fridge.
-Just make sure to wait until right before serving to shake them with the ice.
+If you’re planning to make a big batch of lemon drop shots, you can definitely prepare them ahead of time.
+Just mix all the liquid together in advance and keep it in the refrigerator.
+Be sure to wait until right before serving to shake them with the ice.

 You want to make sure the ingredients are thoroughly mixed and chilled before serving.